Chart Color Schemes

 Kenmore's residents are extremely healthy with very low prevalence of common health conditions across all age groups

 Analysis of health metrics shows strong performance throughout Kenmore.
 Prevalence of common health conditions across all age groups was very low.
-Approximately 75% of Kenmore's total population (7,716 people) had private health cover, compared to 72.0% across Greater Brisbane and the national average of 55.3%.
+Approximately 75% of Kenmore's total population (7,716 people) had private health cover, compared to 72.0% across Greater Brisbane and a national average of 55.3%.

 Frequently Asked Questions - Health